 We are placed 14th overall and 9th amongst the UK’s 24 leading, research-intensive universities that form the Russell Group in the Times Higher Education Table of Tables 2016

-With over 10,000 universities worldwide, the University of Southampton is in the top 1% and continues to rise in the two main global rankings.
+With over 10,000 universities worldwide, the University of Southampton continues to rise in the two main global rankings.

 Our students report high levels of satisfaction with our courses.
 In the National Student Survey 2016: